Have you ever heard of budget billing for your utility bills?

-Initially, I thought that it was just a way for my electric company to charge me an extra fee for smoothing my payments.
+Initially, I thought budget billing was just a way for my electric company to charge me an extra fee for smoothing my payments out of the course of the year.
 I figured they wouldn’t be offering a service that creates more work for them for free.

-Budget Billing Really Is Free!
+Budget Billing Really Can Be Free

 However, after a bit more thought it does make sense why utility companies would offer this service for free.

 Budget billing helps these people smooth out their utility bills so they know how much money to expect to pay every month.
 This helps the utility company out because it means there is a higher chance of people paying their bills on time.

 How Does Budget Billing Work?

-If I ever need to close my account, I’ll either have to pay the small amount I may owe the company due to monthly variation or the electric company will send me a check for what they owe me.
+If I ever need to close my account, I’ll either have to pay the small amount I may owe the company or the electric company will send me a check for what they owe me.

 Is Budget Billing A Good Option For You?